• broken image

 Bio

 Marion Leary, PhD, MPH, RN is the Director of Innovation for the University of Pennsylvania's School of Nursing.
 Her work focuses on using innovation and design thinking to improve health and healthcare.
+She is an honorary professor at the University of Stirling in Scotland.
+She is also the co-host of the Amplify Nursing podcast for Penn Nursing and the co-host of the Love n' Leary podcast.
 Previously she was the Director of Innovation Research for the Center for Resuscitation Science at the University of Pennsylvania and an Instructor in the Penn Master of Public Health program.
+Dr. Leary completed her master's degree in nursing at Penn, in health leadership, a master's degree in public health at Penn and a doctorate focused on innovation and design at Penn.

 Dr. Leary is a contributor to the American Nurses Association's American Nurse journal, the Nursing Beat, Medium, and the Inquirer (OpEd section).